As always, post your Royal Questions & I will get to them as soon as possible.

 Question 3: What studies should a person finish to have a chance to work for royal family?
 And I am not talking about the workers who are taking care of palaces or making them clean.
 I am thinking about those who work specifically for the royals such as press agents, private secretaries, assistants to private secretaries, those who run their Twitter and Instagram pages and those who run their foundations etc.

 Answer: First let me say, just because you work in an office doesn't mean you are working closely with the Royals or have a close relationship with them.
-Running "the Firm,"as the royals call it, is a huge operation.
+Running "the Firm," as the royals call it, is a huge operation.
 There are many people at all levels, in a lot of different fields.
-These offices are quite big, and some of the staff are actually in whole other buildings than the Royals main office.
+These offices are quite big, and some of the staff are actually in whole other buildings than the Royal's main office.

-Some of the staff the royals have had close relationships with have been people taking care of the palaces or cleaning.
+Some of the staff the Royals have had close relationships with have been people taking care of the palaces or cleaning.
 Prince Charles is very close to some of the gardeners at his various homes because he enjoys gardening and spends a lot of time doing that.
 The Queen is close to some of the people who take care of her beloved horses.
-William and Kate's housekeeper previously worked for the Queen, and through that close connection with the Queen she got the Cambridge job, etc. And there have been a lot of trusted butlers and enquiries over the years.
-And we have even seen former royal staff continuing to have close relationship with the Royals, coming back to work on special projects, or starting a company which the royals will use, etc.
+William and Kate's housekeeper previously worked for the Queen, and through that close connection with the Queen, she got the Cambridge job, etc. And there have been a lot of trusted butlers and enquiries over the years.
+And we have even seen former royal staff continuing to have a close relationship with the Royals, coming back to work on special projects, or starting a company which the Royals will use, etc.

 So if you want to work for the Royals, you can do anything.
-They employ or utilize people in every single field from doctors, engineers, cooks, finance, business, computer science, etc. Study something you are good at, passionate about, and willing to work hard at.
+They employ or utilise people in every single field from doctors, engineers, cooks, finance, business, computer science, etc. Study something you are good at, passionate about, and willing to work hard at.

 Question 4: I just got back my reply for the letter I sent to Princess Charlene for her birthday and it looks like her signature is used with sharpie.
 It doesn't look printed on because I accidentally smudged it and it looks like it would if you smudged sharpie.
 Do you think she actually signed it or was it printed on like that?